 The last tip is a non-technical one, which doesn’t make it less important.

 Usually, organizations keep changing tools, while the problem lies in teams and their skill-sets.
 When your organization is staffed with seasoned professionals, though, your projects have more chances to succeed.

 Analytical thinking, adapting to various kinds of technologies quickly, and the ability to choose the right tech stack to solve project challenges are what makes programmers and testers great.
-Your automation engineers have to succeed in supporting scripting languages and scaling tests efficiently, while the developers have to quickly implement testing into the development process, conducting tests within various IDEs.
+Your automation engineers have to succeed in supporting scripting languages.
+Also, they have to scale tests efficiently, while the developers have to quickly implement testing into the development process, conducting tests within various IDEs.

-If you have the right people on board, test automation shouldn’t be a problem for you, but if you don’t, Skelia’s TestLabs will gladly help you out.
+If you have the right people on board, test automation shouldn’t be a problem for you.
+But if you don’t, Skelia’s TestLab will gladly help you out.
 If you still hesitate about which language or framework to choose, you can always contact us to get this ball rolling.